Berigny/MFoE-AI/README.md

 ## 4. Technical Mechanisms and Implementation Details

 *(Refer to Section 4 for detailed pseudocode, communication protocols, scalability approaches, and pilot examples.
 The technical mechanisms illustrate how the relational dynamics described in Section 3 are realized in practice, enabling continuous self-improvement, context-aware decision-making, and ethical gating.
-[Read the full draft whitepaper in full](https://raw.githubusercontent.com/Berigny/MFoE-AI-Paper/9b03a083d6eb2749d0564c52dbabd00c65c13ae7/MFoE-AI-Paper.pdf)*
+[Read the draft whitepaper in full](https://raw.githubusercontent.com/Berigny/MFoE-AI-Paper/9b03a083d6eb2749d0564c52dbabd00c65c13ae7/MFoE-AI-Paper.pdf)*